KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ![Alt text](figs/scale_bb.png?raw=true "Scale of Default Boxes")

 In which, all layers in between is regularly spaced.

-For each scale, sk, we have 5 non-square aspect ratios.
-The width and the height of the default boxes are calculated as:
+The width and height of default boxes are calculated as:

 ![Alt text](figs/ns_bb.png?raw=true "5 Non-Square Bounding Boxes")

 Then, SSD adds an extra prior box for aspect ratio of 1:1, as:

 ![Alt text](figs/s_bb.png?raw=true "1 Square Bounding Box")

 Therefore, we can have at most 6 bounding boxes in total with different aspect ratios.